CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Interval Scheduling/README.md

 > Interval schedluing is a class of problems in computer science, particularly in the area of algorithm design.
 THe problems consider a set of tasks.
 Each task is represented by an _interval_ describing the time in which it needs to be executed.
 For instance, task A might run from 2:00 to 5:00, task B might run from 4:00 to 10:00, and task C might run from 9:00 to 11:00.
 A subset of intervals is _compatible_ if no two intervals overlap.
 For example, the subset {A, C} is compatible, as is the subset {B}; but neither {A, B} or {B, C} are compatible subsets, because the intervals within each subset overlap.

 ### Input Format
-- A set S containing n rquests in the form of (s, f) where s is the start time and f is the finish time of a request.
+- A set _S_ containing n rquests in the form of _(s, f)_ where _s_ is the start time and _f_ is the finish time of a request.

 ### Constraints
-- No two intervals (s, f) may overlap within a solution, and the solution must be the most optimal soltuion of S, i.e. maximum number of requests in the solution.
+- No two intervals _(s, f)_ may overlap within a solution, and the solution must be the most optimal soltuion of _S_, i.e. maximum number of requests in the solution.

 ### Output Format
 - a list of the intervals existing in the optimal solution.